 The expected term of employee share-based awards represents the weighted average period of time that awards are expected to remain outstanding.
 The determination of the expected term of share-based awards assumes that employees' behavior is a function of the awards vested, contractual lives, and the extent to which the award is in the money.
-Accordingly, the Company has elected to use the "simplified" method of determining the expected term or life of its share-based awards due to the Company's limited trading history.
+Accordingly, for the fiscal year ended March 31, 2014, the expected term of our options is based on historical employee exercise patterns.
+For fiscal years ended March 31, 2013 and 2012, the Company had elected to use the "simplified" method of determining the expected term or life of its share-based awards due to the Company's limited trading history.

-As of March 31, 2013, there was \$10,507 of total unrecognized compensation cost related to unvested stock options and restricted stock awards granted under the Company's Amended and Restated 2000 Option Plan and the Company's 2007 Stock Option and Incentive Plan (see note 12 for a more complete description of these plans).
-That cost is expected to be recognized over a remaining weighted average period of 2.61 years.
+As of March 31, 2014, there was \$15,054 of total unrecognized compensation cost related to unvested stock options and unvested restricted stock awards granted under the Company's Amended and Restated 2000 Option Plan and the Company's 2007 Stock Option and Incentive Plan (see note 11 for a more complete description of these plans).
+The unrecognized compensation cost is expected to be recognized over a remaining weighted average period of 2.19 years.